rust-lang/rls/contributing.md

 These are all sent from the RLS to an LSP client and are only used to improve the user experience by showing progress indicators.

-* `rustDocument/beginBuild`: notification, no arguments.
-Sent before a build starts.
+* `window/progress`: notification, `title: "Build"`.
+Sent before build starts.
+* `window/progress`: notification with `title: "Build"`, repeated for each compile target.
+  * When total amount of work is not known, has field `message` set to the current crate name.
+  * When total amount of work is known, has field `percentage` set to how much of build has started.
+* `window/progress`: notification, `title: "Build"`, `"done": true`.
+Sent when build ends.
-* `rustDocument/diagnosticsBegin`: notification, no arguments.
-Sent before indexing or any diagnostics from a build are sent (build is likely in progress).
+* `window/progress`: notification, `title: "Diagnostics"`.
+Sent before analysis of build starts.
-* `rustDocument/diagnosticsEnd`: notification, no arguments.
-Sent when a build is complete (successfully or not, or even skipped) and all post-build analysis by the RLS is complete.
+* ... standard LSP `publishDiagnostics`
+* `window/progress`: notification, `title: "Diagnostics"`, `"done": true`.
+Sent when analysis ends.

 #### LSP Client to RLS